drug-design/course/docs/chapters/adme-case-studies.md

 ### Similar Induction of Enzyme Activity Between Species (2/2)
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer

-Differences in strength can easily occur.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-case-studies/similar-induction-enzyme-activity-between-species-22-3c6ab4b6'><i class='fa fa-play' aria-hidden='true'></i></button>Differences in strength can easily occur.
 PCB126 is a 1000-fold and indigo a 100-fold more active inducer for the rat hepatocyte, while Indirubin is a 100-fold more potent inducer for the human hepatocyte.
 Moreover, also benzo[a]pyrene and BNF were weaker inducers, both were still 100-fold more potent in rat than in human hepatocytes.
 At higher concentrations the compounds may become toxic, as indicated by the lower response rates.
 *[nce]: New Chemical Entity: a compound not previously described.